Linode Beginner's Guide

 How can I upgrade or downgrade my Linode?

 You may use our speed test page to check latency and download speeds from your location to each of our datacenters.
-Many customers with a large Asia-Pacific presence find our Fremont, CA facility to work best, while those with a visitor base in Europe tend to prefer our London, UK or Newark, NJ datacenters.
+Many customers with a large Asia-Pacific presence find that our Singapore and Tokyo facilities work best, while those with a visitor base in Europe tend to prefer our London or Frankfurt datacenters.

 Yes!
 Any time you’d like to transfer your Linode, you may open a ticket via the “Support” tab in the Linode Manager to request a DC migration.
 Your disks and configuration profiles will move with your Linode, although your IP addresses will need to change.
 Once we stage your migration, you’ll see a “migration pending” link in the Linode Manager, which you may use at your convenience to migrate your Linode.